plang85/plang85.github.io/_posts/2017-09-18-ditch-deterministic-computations.md

 :construction: not nearly finished with this one :construction:

-I guess for this one I have to stress that opinions expressed here are my own, and that they do not necessarily allign with those of my employer.
+I guess for this one I have to stress that opinions expressed here are my own, and that they do not necessarily represent those of my employer.
 (People seem to do that - it must not be clear.)

 In short, this is about changing our expectation of simulator results towards

 - relaxing expectations of repeatability of quantitative results
 - strengthen customer feedback to algorithm implementation
-- explicit trade offs of accuracy, performance and resolution
+- explicit trade offs of accuracy, performance and resolution and confidence/correctness, cost
+- distributed and fail safe

+- never rely on any notion of completeness of data
+- work on incomplete and unbounded data, windowing
+- realtime, always on (online learning), event time and processing time
+- when no data is coming in, iterate and refine simulation, when new data arrive, incorporate them fast into first order results
+- simulation is always running, improving results when no new data, incorporating new data fast into first order predictions
+- support data streams, real time data: leverage that things move slowly in reservoirs, but the amount of sensor data can be huge

 not for the fundamental parts of the implementation (discretization, solver), but for implementation of the high-end features: parallelization strategies, high-end features etc...